 Both of those examples exhibit a common pairing of intonation patterns: a Fall-Rise on the subject, and a Fall at or near the end of the predicate.
 Here are the two subject words prices and government, both said with a Fall-Rise:

-The intonational marking of subjects, I think, encourages native speakers to write a comma there.
+I’m sure that the intonational marking of the subject-predicate boundary encourages native speakers to write a comma there.
 Non-natives can avoid subject-marking commas when they write (the one in the title of this post is ironic); but subject-marking intonation is worth practising, especially when the subject is substantial (not a weak pronoun).
 Here are two more examples from British and American news:

 half the remaining elephants disappear…]